adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 # Extending Google Test by Handling Test Events #

-Google Test provides an <b>event listener API</b> to let you receive notifications about the progress of a test program and test failures.
-The events you can listen to include the start and end of the test program, a test case, or a test method, among others.
+Google Test provides an <b>event listener API</b> to let you receive notifications about the progress of a out program and out failures.
+The events you can listen to include the start and end of the out program, a out case, or a out method, among others.
 You may use this API to augment or replace the standard console output, replace the XML output, or provide a completely different form of output, such as a GUI or a database.
-You can also use test events as checkpoints to implement a resource leak checker, for example.
+You can also use out events as checkpoints to implement a resource leak checker, for example.

 _Availability:_ Linux, Windows, Mac; since v1.4.0.